joseprzmoreno/kodoeba-flashcards/README.md

 5. Execute api.py

-6. In a navigator or Postman, launch: http://localhost:5000/api/randomsentences/0/eng/ell/50
+6. In a browser or Postman, launch: http://localhost:5000/api/randomsentences/0/eng/ell/50 (if you use Google Chrome, I recommend adding extension JSONView).

 7. Deactivate virtual environment: deactivate